Chart Color Schemes

 Population

-Prospect Vale - Blackstone's population is around 7,187 as of Nov 2025.
-This reflects an increase since the 2021 Census, which reported a population of 6,777 people.
-The change is inferred from the estimated resident population of 6,923 in June 2024 and an additional 246 validated new addresses since the Census date.
-This level of population equates to a density ratio of 405 persons per square kilometer.
-Prospect Vale - Blackstone's growth rate of 6.0% since the 2021 census exceeded the SA3 area (3.9%) and the state, marking it as a growth leader in the region.
-Population growth was primarily driven by overseas migration.
+Prospect Vale - Blackstone's population was around 7,123 as of Feb 2026.
+This reflected an increase of 346 people (5.1%) since the 2021 Census, which reported a population of 6,777 people.
+The change was inferred from the estimated resident population of 6,923 from the ABS as of June 2024 and an additional 259 validated new addresses since the Census date.
+This level of population equated to a density ratio of 401 persons per square kilometer.
+Prospect Vale - Blackstone's growth of 5.1% since the 2021 census exceeded the SA3 area's growth of 4.2%, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered, Tasmania State Government's Regional/LGA projections, released in 2022 with 2021 as the base year, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Moving forward with demographic trends, projections indicate an overall population decline by 252 persons by 2041.
-However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to increase by 230 people.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered, Tasmania State Government's Regional/LGA projections were used, released in 2022 with 2021 as the base year, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Projections indicated a decline in overall population by 252 persons by 2041.
+However, specific age cohorts were expected to grow, notably the 75 to 84 age group, projected to increase by 230 people.

 Frequently Asked Questions - Population